reselbob/SimpleTemporalActorModel/README.md

 In terms of the Actor Model, the sample project considers a [Temporal workflow](https://docs.temporal.io/workflows) to be an actor and Temporal [signals](https://docs.temporal.io/encyclopedia/application-message-passing#signals) to be custom messages sent to the actor, in this case, the Temporal Workflow, to instigate specific behavior.

-The sample project contains a Temporal Workflow and constituent child workflow.
-Interaction with the workflow is conducted using Temoral's signal feature.
+The sample project contains a Temporal Workflow and constituent Child Workflow.
+Interaction with the Workflow is conducted using Temporal's Signal feature.

 The figure below illustrates the basic structure of the demonstration application.